-- Step 1 In Cluster Manager, select System > Software Upgrade to display the Software Upgrade window. - Step 2 Enter the .tar filename (for Catalyst 2900 XL and Catalyst 3500 XL switches) or the .bin filename (for Catalyst 1900 and Catalyst 2820 switches) that contains the switch software image and the web-management code.
+- Step 1 In Cluster Manager, select System > Software Upgrade to display the Software Upgrade window. - Step 2 Enter the .tar filename that contains the switch software image and the web-management code.

 You can enter just the filename or a pathname into the New Image File Names field.
 You do not need to enter a pathname if the image file is in the directory that you have defined as the TFTP root directory.